coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Local interpretation rules for notations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to the global rules of interpretation of notations, some
+In addition to the global rules of :term:`interpretation` of notations, some
 ways to change the interpretation of subterms are available.

 Opening a notation scope locally